yaqiangz/sonic-utilities/doc/Command-Reference.md

 **config dhcp_relay ipv6 destination add/del**

-This command is used to add or del an IPv6 DHCP Relay destination IP address or multiple IP addresses to a VLAN.
-Note that more than one DHCP Relay Destination IP address can be operated on a VLAN interface.
+This command is used to add or del IPv6 DHCP Relay destination addresses to a VLAN.
+Note that more than one DHCP Relay Destination addresses can be operated on a VLAN interface.

 - Usage:
   ```